UCSF-DSOS/RegR/README.md

-# RegR
+# Regression Modeling with R
 Materials for Regression Modeling With R Workshop. http://tiny.ucsf.edu/dsiregr

 Workshop Overview

-This is a hands-on workshop that covers how to perform common regression models using the R programming language, and how to visualize the results.
+This is a 2-part hands-on workshop that covers how to build common regression models using the R programming language, and how to visualize the results.
 It is not an introductory R programming workshop.
 See prerequisities below.

 Learning Objectives

-In this workshop, participants will:
+In Part 1 of this workshop, participants will:

-    Learn how to run regression models for: continuous outcomes
+    Learn how to build regression models for: continuous outcomes
         binary outcomes
+    Learn how to use ggplot2 to visually check assumptions and summarize regression results

+In Part 2 of this workshop, participants will:

-        survival outcomes
+    Learn how to build regression models for: survival outcomes
+        continuous outcomes with repeated measures
     Learn how to use ggplot2 to visually check assumptions and summarize regression results